 Chesterland residents Martin Silverman and Amber Slane were among the more than 80 attendees who enjoyed wine and beer tasting as well as a buffet dinner.

-The dinner will consist of chicken schnitzel, roast beef, pasta, green beans almondine, mashed potatoes, salad, rolls and butter, coffee, and tea, with mini-pastries for dessert.
-There will be no extra charge for beer, wine, and soft drinks.
-Reservations are required, and must be made by Tuesday, April 8.
-Tickets won’t be mailed out.
+The Sunday dinner will consist of roast beef, Imperial fried chicken, stuffed cabbage, green beans almondine, potatoes au gratin, salad, rolls and butter, and pumpkin squares and apple cobbler for dessert.
+Appetizers, coffee, tea, soft drinks, and (for attendees 21 and older) wine and beer are also included at no extra charge.
+Reservations are required, and must be made by Friday, Oct.
+10. Tickets won’t be mailed out.
 They will be held “at the door” at the event.

-For more information about the sanctuary or for reservations to the April 13th event, call Doreen at H/L Communications (the event’s corporate sponsor) at 440.759-0076, or send an email message to HappyTailsCatSanctuary@gmail.com.
+For more information about the sanctuary or for reservations to the Oct.
+19th event, call Doreen at H/L Communications (the event’s corporate sponsor) at 440.759-0076, or email HappyTailsCatSanctuary@gmail.com.
 (Ms. Bones often points out that there is no “r” in “Tails”!)
 Reservations and payments and/or donations can also be mailed to: Happy Tails Cat Sanctuary, P.O.
 Box 581, Chesterland, OH 44026.